-5.7.3.5.1 Reserves fields
+5.7.3.4.1 Reserves fields

 Reserves are forested patches or individual trees retained during harvesting, or other forestry operations, to provide habitat, scenic, biodiversity, and other values.
 These areas or trees are usually retained for one or more rotations.
 The RESULTS "Reserve Type" and "Reserve Objective" fields are used to classify residuals in both long term reserves and residuals left for less than a rotation as part of a silvicultural system.
+Refer to Submitting Forest Cover to RESULTS for Openings with Treed Retention for further details on reporting reserves.